1News: Q+A

 Q+A is an hour-long political show that airs at 9 am on Sundays.
 Presented by Jack Tame, it consists of an interview with a politician that has been in the news during the previous week and a panel debate on a political hot topic.
 Q+A has been screening since March 2009, originally on Sunday mornings; since July 2018, it has been broadcast in primetime.
 By mid-2020, it returned to its traditional Sunday morning timeslot.

 Q+A won Best News/Current Affairs Programme in the 2009 Qantas Media Awards.

 20/20

 20/20 is an investigative news and current affairs magazine style show presented by Carolyn Robinson.
 The show has a similar format to that of its US namesake.
 It airs on TVNZ 1 and consists of both local content and international stories (often produced by partner networks, such as ABC).
 20/20's set is the shared TVNZ News and Current Affairs studio in the TVNZ Television Centre in central Auckland.

 Discontinued

+1News at Midday

+1News at Midday was a half-hour long bulletin that aired at midday each weekday.
+The final episode of Midday was broadcast on Friday 3 May 2024.

+1News Tonight

+1News Tonight was a half-hour long bulletin that aired at approximately 10:30 pm on TVNZ 1 each weeknight.
+It competed with Three's Newshub Late.
+The final episode of Tonight was broadcast on Friday, 10 May 2024.